-Now is a good time to check all the bolts and tighten them up.
+Now is an excellent time to check all the bolts and tighten them up.

 First, check the blade.
 You don’t want that coming off while you’re cutting.
 Also, check the wheel bolts and tighten them where needed.

-Another area you can double check is the where the bolts hold the engine block to the frame.
+Another area you can double-check is where the bolts hold the engine block to the frame.
 These will be in a circle above the blade.
-If you have a self-propelled lawn mower, be sure to hit the bolts on the drive, depending on your model it could be in the front or rear.
+If you have a self-propelled lawn mower, be sure to hit the bolts on the drive, depending on your model, it could be in the front or rear.

 Check your kill switch too.
 The kill switch is the lever that must be held in place to start the mower.
 If it doesn’t work and your mower keeps running after releasing it, pull the spark plug until you can replace it.